 Shinzen Nikkei Youth Goodwill Program

 Shinzen in Japanese means international goodwill or amity.
-This cross-cultural exchange program promotes the values of fair play and competition, while fostering ties between the U.S. and Japan, and our Japanese and Japanese American communities.
-Through sports, youth exchanges, touring and homestays, our young ambassadors build stronger relationships with the people of Japan, while learning about their cultural heritage, traditions and identity.
+This cross-cultural exchange program promotes the values of fair play and competition while fostering ties between the Japanese and Japanese American communities.

 2019 Shinzen Nikkei Youth Goodwill Program Team

 We are excited to announce the 15 youth members selected for the 2019 Shinzen Nikkei Youth Goodwill Program (Shinzen Program).
-Starting in 1997, this cross-cultural exchange program promotes the values of fair play and competition, while fostering ties between the U.S. and Japan, and our Japanese and Japanese American communities.
-Through sports, youth exchanges and homestays, our young ambassadors build stronger relationships with the people of Japan, while learning about their cultural heritage, traditions and identity.
+This cross-cultural exchange program, which launched in 1997, promotes the values of fair play and competition while fostering ties between the U.S. and Japan and our Japanese and Japanese American communities.
+Through sports, youth exchanges and homestays, our young ambassadors build stronger relationships with the people of Japan while learning about their cultural heritage, traditions and identity.

 The Shinzen team will be traveling to Japan with family members this July to celebrate the 25 Years of Friendship shared between the Center and the Osaka YMCA (1994-2019) and the Kobe YMCA (1995-2020).

 Coach Danielle Mizuiri

 Tara Ushiro, Fremont

 Coach Jon Burroughs

 Kaiji Koga, San Leandro